ciax/utils/readme.txt

  #file /*/*/filename         <--- file name for generated text

 ### Command file name
- Separated by '-': For a hierarchical classification Separated by '_': For a delimiter of parameters
+ Separated by '-': Delimiter for a hierarchical classification Separated by '_': For use only with renamed symbolic links.
+(Parameter or word delimiter)